-11.1.1 The requirements of the present Section refer to the qualitative failure analysis for propulsion and steering for new passenger ships, including those having a length of 120 m or more or having three or more main vertical zones (refer to 2.2, Part VI "Fire Protection") in compliance with the revised SOLAS Chapter II-2, Regulation 21 (IMO resolution MSC.216(82), Annex 3).
+11.1.1 The requirements of this Section refer to the qualitative failure analysis for propulsion and steering for new passenger ships, including those having a length of 120 m or more or having three or more main vertical zones (refer to 2.2, Part VI "Fire Protection") in compliance with the revised SOLAS Chapter II-2, Regulation 21 (IMO resolution MSC.216(82), Annex 3) before 1 July 2022, and on and after 1 July 2022 - in compliance with the revised SOLAS Chapter II-2.
+Regulation 21 introduced bv IMO resolutions (IMO resolution MSC.421(98) included).